gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 We configured GitLab CI to perform automated tests and used the method of [Continuous delivery](https://continuousdelivery.com/) to deploy to production a Laravel application with Envoy, directly from the codebase.
 Envoy also was a great match to help us deploy the application without writing our custom bash script and doing Linux magics.

-## About guest author
-Mehran is a web developer writing applications with PHP, Javascript.
-Recently interested in learning swift.